dhirajpatra/LangGraph-RAG-Agent-Local-Kubernetes-Demo/README.md

   is working (`docker run hello-world`), and that you have enough free RAM/disk for the `--cpus`/`--memory` values in `setup.sh` (lower them if needed).

+---

+## 7. Contributing

+1. Fork the repo on GitHub.
+2. Create a feature branch: `git checkout -b feature/my-change`
+3. Make your changes and commit: `git commit -m "describe your change"`
+4. Push to your fork: `git push origin feature/my-change`
+5. Open a Pull Request against `main` — describe what you changed and why.

+Please keep PRs focused (one feature/fix per PR) and ensure `./setup.sh` still runs cleanly before submitting.